$E_{d(d)} \times \mathbb{R}^+$ Generalised Geometry, Connections and M theory: Supergravity as generalised geometry

 To make the connection we first need to identify what structures on the internal space $M$ lead to maximally supersymmetric theories in $11-d$ dimensions.
 Metrically the eleven-dimensional space is a fibration

 where $y$ and $x$ are coordinates on the external and internal spaces respectively, and $A^m$ are one-forms on the external space.
-It is well known that tori give suitable supersymmetric compactifications, as do generic twisted tori~\cite{twisted} (including their non-geometrical extensions~\cite{non-geom-twisted,dft-ss,GMPW}).
+It is well known that tori give suitable supersymmetric compactifications, as do generic twisted tori (or local group manifolds)~\cite{twisted}, including their non-geometrical extensions~\cite{non-geom-twisted,dft-ss,GMPW}.
 The corresponding relation to the embedding tensor is also well established (for a review see~\cite{flux-gauge-review}).
 The characteristic feature of these backgrounds is that the associated generalised tangent space $E$ admits an ``identity structure'', that is, a $G$-structure $P\subset\tilde{F}$ where $G$ is just the trivial group, with a single element, the identity.
-This means that space admits a single \emph{globally defined} frame $\{\hat{E}^A\}$ and is a necessary condition for a reduction to a maximally supersymmetric effective theory.
+This means that the space admits a single \emph{globally defined} frame $\{\hat{E}^A\}$ and is a necessary condition for a reduction to a maximally supersymmetric effective theory.
 As discussed in the context of $N=2$ supersymmetry in~\cite{GLW,GLSW}, such reductions require globally defined spinors on $M$.
 For a maximally symmetric theory, there is a maximal number of such spinors and hence the $\dHd$-bundle is trivial, implying we have an identity structure

-Note that such structures are also sometimes referred to as ``generalised parallelizable'' spaces~\cite{GMPW}.
+Such structures are also sometimes referred to as ``generalised parallelizable'' spaces~\cite{GMPW}.
 They are the generalised analogues of parallelizable spaces, where there is a globally defined frame $\{\hat{e}^a\}$.
+Note that twisted tori give examples of such generalised parallelizable spaces, but in principle one could also have a generalised parallelization of $E$ without a parallelization of $TM$.

 In making the connection to the embedding tensor let us focus on the scalar moduli fields, which parametrise the coset $\Edd/\Hd$.
-Given a conventional global frame $e^a$ (for example on a torus) one can write a family of metrics
+Recall that given a conventional global frame $e^a(x)$ (for example left-invariant one-forms on a local group manifold) one can write a family of frames $e^{\prime a}(x,y)=m^a{}_b(y) e^b(x)$ and make a Scherk--Schwarz reduction~\cite{ss}.
+The corresponding metrics are given by